 Algebra explores the relationships of different families of functions by looking at equations, graphs, and real-life problems.
 The concept of function is emphasized throughout the course.
-Topics include: (1) operations with real numbers, (2) linear equations and inequalities, (3) exponential functions, (4) polynomials, (5) quadratic functions, and (6) radical functions and equations.
-A TI-84 Series graphing calculator is required.
+Topics include: (1) linear equations and inequalities, (2) systems of linear equations and inequalities, (3) describing data, (4) exponent properties, (5) quadratic functions, and (6) exponential functions.

-Geometry

-Prerequisite: Completion of 8th-grade or high school Algebra with satisfactory mastery.
+Geometry Grades 9-10 1 credit Prerequisite: Completion of 8th-grade or high school Algebra with satisfactory mastery.
 May take concurrently with Algebra 2 with teacher approval.
 Textbook: Big Ideas Math - Geometry, Houghton Mifflin

 Geometry includes the study of two and three-dimensional figures, coordinate geometry, transformations, and measurement formulas.
 Topics also include geometric proof, problems with geometric and algebraic representations, and geometric modeling.
-A TI-84 Series graphing calculator is required.

-Algebra 2A Grades 10-11

-Prerequisite: Completion of Geometry
+Algebra 2A Grades 10-11 1 credit Prerequisite: Completion of Geometry Curriculum: Math Medic Algebra 2

-Textbook: Big Ideas Math - Algebra 2, Houghton Mifflin

-Algebra 2A is the first year of a two-year course that focuses on the study of functions, including quadratic, polynomial, power, exponential, and logarithmic functions.
-Additional topics include solving equations and inequalities, linear systems, and quadratic equations and inequalities.
+Algebra 2A is the first year of a two-year course that focuses on the study of functions.
+Topics include: Sequences, linear functions, systems of linear functions, function transformations, factoring, quadratic functions, and polynomial functions.
 This course is to be taken in the student's junior year or before, to allow time to complete Algebra 2B.
-A TI-84 Series graphing calculator is required.
+A TI-84 Series graphing calculator is required for the second semester of this course.

-Algebra 2B Grades: 11-12 1 Credit

-Prerequisite: Algebra 2A
+Algebra 2B Grades: 11-12 1 Credit Prerequisite: Algebra 2A Curriculum: Math Medic Algebra 2